Banana Mango Smoothie (Healthy, No Ice Or Sugar Added)

 Sometimes I don’t have any Greek yogurt on hand, but I almost always have milk!

-The smoothie won’t be as creamy without Greek yogurt, but luckily frozen banana slices are creamy once blended.
+Your banana yogurt smoothie won’t be as creamy without yogurt, but luckily frozen banana slices are creamy once blended.

 Don’t have milk?
 Use fruit juice, preferably 100% real fruit juice from your store’s fresh produce section.